wandyezj/Random/writings/thoughts/api_design.md

 [An Empirical Study of API Usability]: https://bugcounting.net/pubs/esem13.pdf "An Empirical Study of API Usability" [Piccioni, Marco, Carlo A. Furia, and Bertrand Meyer.
 "An empirical study of API usability."
 2013 ACM/IEEE International Symposium on Empirical Software Engineering and Measurement.
 IEEE, 2013.][An Empirical Study of API Usability]

+> usable  APIs are  more  intuitive,  require  less  documentation  browsing,  and encourage reuse, thus increasing developers’ productivity

+> cognitive dimensions: elements that characterize the expectations of users and what an API actually provides

+> Finding descriptive, non-ambiguous names for API features is problematic given that programmers may be used to different terminologies.

+> Discovering relations between API types (classes)  requires significant effort; simple designs are  beneficial,especially to less experienced programmers.

+> Accurate and complete documentation is a crucial issue for API usability; all the major usability flaws discovered in our study trace back to unsatisfactory documentation.

+> Flexibility is a double-edged sword in API design: experienced programmers can take advantage of it, but it may confuse those with less practice

+usability tokens - tokens are negatives in the API design

+* surprise - api performs in a way that is not as the developer expected
+* choice - requires understanding options slowing implementation
+* missed - feature was there to aid implementation but developer did not see it
+* incorrect - developer uses API incorrectly
+* unexpected - API used in way not designed for

 ### Intelligent Code Completion
 [Intelligent Code Completion]: https://en.wikipedia.org/wiki/Intelligent_code_completion